What is Gin made from?

 It’s not just how the botanical flavors make their way into a Gin that affects its flavor.
 Every Gin is made to a specific recipe, with a specific number and weight of botanicals.

 While the flavor of one batch made by steeping and boiling will be different from the one made using the vapor infusion method, even using the same method, and the same botanicals can have different results.

 The distiller plays a key role

-It’s the job of a distiller to ensure that the botanicals used in a Gin are treated in a way which results in the same flavoured end product, despite, for example, using different crops of berries, seeds and herbs over the course of a brand’s lifetime.
+It’s the job of a distiller to ensure that the botanicals used in a Gin are treated in a way which results in the same flavored end product, despite, for example, using different crops of berries, seeds and herbs over the course of a brand’s lifetime.

-Variances in a single batch of juniper berries will occur naturally, so it’s up to the distiller to taste a number of samples from each botanical crop in order to ensure consistency in flavour.
+Variances in a single batch of juniper berries will occur naturally, so it’s up to the distiller to taste a number of samples from each botanical crop in order to ensure consistency in flavor.

 So the next time you’re drinking a Gin (and hopefully that’s now, reading this), think about all the individual botanicals which have made it into your glass, think about the method used to create it, and think about - and thank - the distiller who undoubtedly spent months trying batch after batch, to get that recipe spot on.